fuchun2018/leetcode/README.md

 I am starting my solving-Leetcode-problem journey since May 2019 by Visual studio 2019 and C#.
 Besides source code which solving specific problems, there are test cases in another solution which contains all the cases from examples, Leetcode Online Judge, or myself.

 These might not the best solutions in the world, but I am trying to slove these problems clean and easy.
-In fact, if you want to get a best solution.
-You know you can get a sample from the distribution chart.
+In fact, if you want to get a best solution, you know you can get a sample from the distribution chart.
 That might be the place you are looking for.

 I highly recommand leetcode users keep all the trail when you are trying to solve a problem, either it is a easy problem or a difficult one.
 You can keep it in you github, in your blog, in your diary, in a Trello, or anywhere you are comfortable (in my opinion, instead of mark source code or leave comments behind or after your source code, make your source code readable will be more efficiency).

 > The doing is often more important than the outcome.
 Arthur Ashe, Tennis Player

-Meanwhile, form a good habit on coding.
-For example, naming, trying not to use some meanless variable name such as 'a', 'b' 'str'. trying not to be affected by leetcode.
-Get a copy of coding convention from your familiar language and follow the rules.
+Meanwhile, please form a good habit when you are coding.
+For example, naming, trying not to use some meanless variable name such as 'a', 'b' 'str', even 'i' in a for while.
+Trying not to be affected by leetcode.
+You can get a copy of coding convention from your familiar language on the internet and follow the rules.
+For example,

 https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions